sharmadeepesh/hqbot-2/README.md

 6. Start a new Console to install necessary modules on the notebook.
 7. Enter <code>pip install google requests</code> in the console and press Shift+Enter to execute it.
 8. Open your terminal and shift it to lower right part of the screen.
 Minimize it as much as possible.
-9. Execute the script on your terminal and BAAM! you would see the answer on Jupyter Notebook in a couple of seconds.
+9. Execute the script on your terminal and BAAM! you would see the answer on Jupyter Notebook in a couple of seconds.<br/>

 <strong>Note : THE PREDEFINED COORDINATES WORK FOR ME AND SHOULD WORK FOR YOU AS WELL.
 HOWEVER IF NOT, FIX THEM ACCORDING TO YOUR SCREEN. </strong>
+<br/> This version of the script is compatible for Linux Machines.
+However, if Windows users want to use it, install Pytesseract as a standalone executable and add an extra line to the top of the code. <code>pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"</code>

 For those who do not know about my previous script, here's a little intro to it.